bhj/KaraokeEternal/docs/content/docs/index.md

 <aside class="info">
   {{% icon-info %}}
-  <p>Beta versions of Karaoke Eternal Server are not currently signed, so macOS Gatekeeper and Windows SmartScreen will likely complain.
-On macOS, <strong>do not disable Gatekeeper</strong>, simply right-click <code>Karaoke Eternal Server.app</code> in your Applications folder and choose Open.
+  <p>These packages are not currently signed.
+On macOS, <strong>do not</strong> disable Gatekeeper; simply right-click <code>Karaoke Eternal Server.app</code> in your Applications folder and choose Open.
 On Windows, click More Info and then Run Anyway.</p>
 </aside>

+#### Docker

+[Official Docker images](https://hub.docker.com/r/radrootllc/karaoke-eternal) are available for x64.
+Support for additional architectures is planned.

 #### Any OS with Node.js